🌟 Career Development Guide: Flexible Learning Path from Cna to Lpn Program

 According to nursing industry employment projections, the demand for LPNs will continue to grow.
 While specific salary levels vary by region and institution, LPNs generally earn significantly higher average annual salaries than CNAs, making this a more sustainable career path.

-๐น Educational platforms such as EduMed and Accredited Schools Online aggregate and filter accredited CNA-to-LPN programs in different states, helping students find a CNA LPN Transition path that meets their state's licensure requirements.
+🔹 Educational platforms such as EduMed and Accredited Schools Online aggregate and filter accredited CNA-to-LPN programs in different states, helping students find a CNA to LPN Bridge Program path that meets their state's licensure requirements.

 Scope of Responsibilities: CNAs focus on basic nursing care, while LPNs handle medication administration, record-keeping, and supervising CNAs.